echohello-dev/transcribe-me/README.md

 1. **Load Configuration**: The application loads the configuration from the `.transcribe.yaml` file, which includes settings for input/output directories, models, and their configurations.
 2. **Get Audio Files**: The application gets a list of audio files from the input directory specified in the configuration.
 3. **Check Existing Transcriptions**: For each audio file, the application checks if there is an existing transcription file.
 If a transcription file exists, it skips to the next audio file.
-4. **Transcribe Audio File**: If no transcription file exists, the application transcribes the audio file using the OpenAI Whisper API.
-It splits the audio file into smaller chunks for efficient transcription.
+4. **Transcribe Audio File**: If no transcription file exists, the application transcribes the audio file using either the OpenAI Whisper API or AssemblyAI, based on the configuration.
+5. **Generate Outputs**:
-5. **Generate Summaries**: After transcription, the application generates summaries of the transcription using the configured models (OpenAI GPT-4 and Anthropic Claude).
+   - For OpenAI: The application generates summaries of the transcription using the configured models (OpenAI GPT-4 and Anthropic Claude).
+   - For AssemblyAI: The application generates additional outputs including Speaker Diarization, Summary, Sentiment Analysis, Key Phrases, and Topic Detection.
-6. **Save Transcription and Summaries**: The application saves the transcription to a text file and the summaries from each configured model to separate Markdown files in the output directory.
+6. **Save Transcription and Outputs**: The application saves the transcription and all generated outputs to separate files in the output directory.
 7. **Clean Up Temporary Files**: The application removes any temporary files generated during the transcription process.
 8. **Repeat**: The process repeats for each audio file in the input directory.